A white eagle with wings splayed, legs apart, head facing to the left with a golden crown, talons and beak adorning a red shield.

 It was at that moment that Lech decided to settle at this spot.
 He named this small outpost Gniezno, not unlike the Polish word for ‘nest’, gniazdo.

-In time, Gniezno would become the very first capital of the country of Poland – the nest, or home, of the entire country.
+Gniezno would become the very first capital of the country of Poland.
+The nest, or home, of the entire country.

-The white eagle stuck in Lech’s mind so much that he made it the national symbol from the very beginning.
+The white eagle, such a powerful animal, stuck in Lech’s mind.
+So much so, that he made it the national symbol from the very beginning.
 A national symbol that still stands strong and proud today.

 Other national eagle emblems